 All flu vaccines in the US will still protect against 2 A strains, H1N1 and an updated H3N2 strain...plus the B/Victoria strain.
 But they won't include B/Yamagata...it's no longer circulating.

-Also keep in mind that annual flu vaccine doesn't protect against H5N1 bird flu.
+And annual flu vaccine doesn't protect against H5N1 bird flu.
 But H5N1 vaccine production is underway...in case immunization becomes needed.